The Handmaid's Tale (opera): Synopsis

-In AD 2195, the 12th Symposium on the Republic of Gilead is meeting via videoconference.
-The Republic was formed after Christian fundamentalists assassinated the President and most of the Congress in order to establish a dictatorship based on Biblical principles within the United States.
-Women in the Republic have no suffrage, right to work, right to education, or right to property.
-Women who live in sin are taken to Red Centres where they are indoctrinated as Handmaids by Aunts.
-The Handmaids are sent to barren households, where they are required to be ritually inseminated once a month.
-Professor Pieixoto introduces an audio-cassette recorded by a Handmaid who is in hiding.
+In AD 2195, the 12th Symposium on the Republic of Gilead is meeting via video conference.
+The republic was formed after Christian fundamentalists assassinated the president and most of the congress in order to establish a dictatorship based on biblical principles within the United States.
+Women in the republic have no suffrage, right to work, right to education, or right to property.
+Women who live in sin are taken to Red Centres where they are indoctrinated as handmaids by "aunts".
+The handmaids are sent to barren households, where they are required to be ritually inseminated once a month.
+Professor Pieixoto introduces an audio-cassette recorded by a handmaid who is in hiding.
 She had been taken from her second husband Luke and their daughter.